 - Read more about the work and find pictures from Water Mission here.

 - See the coverage by Energy Storage News “Solar microgrids, donations and battery-powered clean water pumps”.

 - This article on GreenBiz mentions that 1,500+ deaths in Puerto Rico were due to delayed or interrupted health care.

 Puerto Rico & Hawaii – Learning Laboratories for Resiliency and Clean Energy

-Hawaii’s history in addressing its fossil fuel dependence through renewable energy growth, only to be hindered by the resistance from the utility and inadequacies of the grid, serve as a warning for what may be to come for Puerto Rico.
+Hawaii’s history in addressing its fossil fuel dependence through renewable energy growth, only to be hindered by the resistance from the utility and inadequacies of the grid, serves as a warning for what may be to come for Puerto Rico.
 The island in the Caribbean only has 2% renewable energy currently and could be much more self-reliant through clean energy.
-Solar, wind and tidal power could provide low-cost energy generation and lower the crippling cost of fossil-fuel imports.
+Solar, wind, and tidal power could provide low-cost energy generation and lower the crippling cost of fossil-fuel imports.
 Though for this to succeed, Puerto Rico needs a regulatory and policy framework to enable investment and grid integration.
 As the regulators proceed at a sloth-like pace through plans, many in Puerto Rico are turning to grid independence as the way forward.
-Now the grid is backup and project owners choose if they want to connect or not.
+Now the grid is back up and project owners choose if they want to connect or not.
 Such resilient infrastructure is a way forward that Hawaii’s existing solar installations need to be aware of.